-01. Myth – the J-1 exchange visitor program is a foreign worker or guest worker program
+01. Myth – the exchange visitor program is a foreign worker or guest worker program

 FACT: The Exchange Visitor Program is a Department of State international cultural exchange program.

-02. Myth – J-1 exchange programs take away american jobs
+02. Myth – exchange programs take away american jobs

-FACT: J-1 exchange programs help create and sustain American jobs.
+FACT: Exchange programs help create and sustain American jobs.

 A 2017 analysis of the Summer Work Travel (SWT) program shows that the majority of SWT students are placed in areas with already high American employment rates.
 SWT students do not displace American workers, but rather supplement this American workforce, helping host businesses meet seasonal workforce needs, especially during the shoulder seasons (before Memorial Day and after Labor Day)

-03. Myth – SWT and camp counselor participants are paid less than American workers and undercut American wages
+03. Myth – SWT participants are paid less than American workers and undercut American wages

 FACT: SWT students are paid the higher of federal, state, and local minimum wage, and the exact same wage as their similarly situated American coworkers.